Let’s be honest.

 If your spark plugs have outlived their use, they’ll tamper with your engine’s piston firing order.

 This new firing order can cause misfires, creating a shake in the engine with each firing cycle.
 A quick spark plug replacement should do the trick.
-If not, check your air and fuel filters.
+If not, it could be air and fuel filters.

 Why?